saucelabs/sauce-docs/docs/error-reporting/platform-integrations/android/setup.md

 * Maximum NDK version 22

 :::note
-Getting the status that the device is in power saving mode is available from API version 21.
+The ability to capture the battery status when a device is in power saving mode is available from API version 21.
 :::

 ## Supported Platforms